hui-po-wang/Real-Time-Facial-Expression-Recognition-with-DeepLearning/README.md

 Launch the system and input "y" to start the detection, then you can speek something with facial expression to try to acquire a sentence with emoticons.

 ## Contact
+Please give me a star if you like my project.
 If you have any problem about this project, you can send an e-mail to me.